Lagrange-Labs/lsc-client-cli/README.md

 ./dist/lagrange-cli run -c ./config_<chain>.toml
 ```

-> Note: You can choose config of any chain in this step as the goal is to deposit sepolia ETH into the Lagrange staking contract.
+> Note: You can choose config of any chain in this step as the goal is to deposit sepolia ETH into the Lagrange staking contract for your operator.

 - Enter `d` in the prompt to start the deposit process which will add funds to the Lagrange Staking Contract.